-Your reason(s) for creating the ePortfolio will guide you as to what evidence to incorporate.
-Your motivations might include:
+Your reason(s) for creating the ePortfolio will guide you as to what evidence to include:

-- to help you address job or promotion applications - to showcase your skills and experiences to your supervisor, potential employers or professional organisations - to demonstrate the attainment of professional standards - > Refer to the employability skills required by your industry (available from job advertisements, industry associations or career advisory services), and think about which of your experiences and achievements align with them. - to help plan your personal development and build your lifelong learning skills - > Refer to the skills and capabilities identified as important by your organisation, and think about which of your experiences and achievements align with them.
-Consider what training or experiences you require to be able to develop those skills you don't yet have. - > Use your ePortfolio to look for patterns in your learning.
-Are there certain types of experiences or activities from which you seem to learn more?
-Aim to structure future learning opportunities around those types of experiences. - to support your application for the recognition of prior learning (RPL) - > After you have entered a range of experiences, sit back and reflect on which employability skill each entry represents.
+- To help me address job applications - To showcase my skills and experiences to potential employers or professional organisations - To demonstrate the attainment of professional standards - > Refer to the employability skills required by your industry (available from job advertisements, industry associations or career advisory services), and think about which of your experiences and achievements align with them. - To help me plan my personal development and develop life-long learning skills - > Refer to the graduate attributes identified as important by your institution, and think about which of your experiences and achievements align with them.
+Identify which of the graduate attributes you don't have much evidence for.
+Consider what training or experiences you require to be able to develop those skills. - > Use your ePortfolio to look for patterns in your learning.
+Are there certain types of experiences or assessment items from which you seem to learn more from?
+Aim to structure future learning opportunities around those type of experiences. - To help me transition from university to work, or between learning institutions - To support my application for the recognition of prior learning (RPL) - > After you have entered a range of experiences, sit back and reflect on which graduate attribute or employability skill each entry represents.
 You will probably find that each entry can be used to demonstrate more than one skill or attribute.